-D3 Reference spectra for the analyte should be generated using the same instruments and techniques used for analysis of the samples.
+D4 Reference spectra for the analyte should be generated using the same instruments and conditions used for analysis of the samples.
 If major differences are evident between a published spectrum and the spectrum generated within the laboratory, the latter must be shown to be valid.
-To avoid distortion of ion ratios the response of the analyte ions must not overload the detector.
-The reference spectrum in the instrument software can originate from a previous injection (without matrix present), but preferably obtained from the same analysis batch.
+To avoid distortion of ion ratios the concentration of the analyte ions must not overload the detector.
+The reference spectrum in the instrument software can originate from a previous injection (without matrix present), but is preferably obtained from the same analytical batch.